-This CHICKEN PATTIES are crispy on the outside and full of tender chicken and plenty of fresh herbs for loads of flavor.
-Dip these chicken patties in my spicy ranch dressing for a real treat!
+These keto chicken patties are crispy on the outside and full of tender chicken and plenty of fresh herbs for loads of flavor.
+I love dipping these chicken patties in spicy ranch for a flavorful meal that doesn’t feel like diet food.

-One of the things that I tend to miss with a low carb diet is fried food.
+One of the things that I tend to miss when cutting carbs is the crispy fried goodness.

 How to make chicken patties:

-Add the chicken to a mixing bowl along with some almond flour, eggs, mayo, garlic, green onion, dill, parsley, salt, and pepper.
+Mix It Up – Add the shredded chicken to a mixing bowl along with the almond flour, eggs, mayo, garlic, green onion, dill, parsley, salt, and pepper.

-Fry these up for about 3 minutes per side, just to brown them on each side and get them a bit crisp and warmed through.
+Fry ‘Em Up – Cook for about 3 minutes per side, just to brown them on each side and get them a bit crisp and warmed through.

 I like to dip these chicken patties in spicy ranch dressing.
 Just take my homemade ranch dressing and drizzle in some Frank’s Red Hot until it’s as spicy as you’d like.